 I participated in a six-month training program for child custody evaluators and mediators and attended additional seminars, some through the American Academy for Forensic Psychology.
 I became more immersed in learning the skills that were essential for working in the forensic sector.

-These narratives can sometimes serve as an intervention because the person has been listened to and understood, and while they may not get the outcome they had hoped, the report helps them understand their psychology and behavior.
+These narratives can sometimes serve as an intervention because the person has been listened to and understood.
+While they may not get the outcome they had hoped for, the report helps them understand their psychology and behavior.

-There is a finished product that is a consolidation of highly critical thinking, integration of behavioral observations, personal history that may include traumatic experiences, collateral information, and personality adjustment with thoughtful considerations of the relevant research and legal issues to be determined.
+The finished product involves the consolidation of highly critical thinking and integration of behavioral observations, personal history that may include traumatic experiences, collateral information, and personality adjustment, along with thoughtful considerations of the relevant research and legal issues.

 After completing one hundred hours of formal education and one thousand hours of experience in forensic psychology, I decided to apply for board certification in forensic psychology through the American Board of Professional Psychology.
 It was one of the most challenging professional activities that I have encountered.